Malone Scholars Program (Grades 7-10)

 Applying for the Malone Scholars Program

-U.S. citizens who submit an online application for admission to grades seven through ten by January 31, 2022 and who are eligible for need-based financial aid between 30% and 100% of tuition are invited to apply.
-Parents must submit the online Financial Aid Application and supporting documents by February 1, 2022.
-Federal tax returns for 2021 must be submitted by February 15, 2022.
+U.S. citizens who submit an online application for admission to grades seven through ten by December 15, 2022 and who are eligible for need-based financial aid between 30% and 100% of tuition are invited to apply.
+Parents must submit the online Financial Aid Application and supporting documents by December 15, 2022.
+Federal tax returns for 2021 must be submitted by December 15, 2022 and the 2022 W-2 is due on January 31, 2023.

 The Malone Scholars application is available to be completed through the online applicant checklist after the online Application for Admission is submitted.